Black holes, fast scrambling and the breakdown of the equivalence principle: V. Discussion

-To overcome these model-dependent limitations, we consider a more general, information theoretic, approach in section IV (with the methods used given in section III).
+In any case, to overcome the model-dependent limitations associated with relying on any specific dynamics, we consider a more general, information theoretic approach in section IV (with the methods used given in section III).
 This allows us to take into account both the inclusion of black hole evaporation but also an initial black hole state which may be anywhere from completely pure to maximally mixed.
-We find that if an observer is only coupled to a sufficiently small `neighborhood' of the entire interior Hilbert space they will experience a maximally mixed state to a close approximation and therefore a near infinite temperature.
-We find that a neighborhood is sufficiently small to achieve this high-temperature behavior provided only that it's Hilbert space dimensionality, $n$, satisfies
+We find that if an observer is coupled to a sufficiently small `neighborhood' of the entire interior Hilbert space they will experience a maximally mixed state to a close approximation and therefore a near infinite temperature.
+We find that a neighborhood is sufficiently small to achieve this high-temperature behavior provided only that its Hilbert space dimensionality, $n$, satisfies

 where $N$ is the dimensionality of the {\it newly formed\/} pure state black hole.
 (A looser bound is found when the initial back hole is impure which only strengthens our discussion below, see section IV for details.)
 The prefactor satisfies $\varepsilon\ll 1$; for simplicity we take $\varepsilon =2^{-10}\simeq 10^{-3}$, though using values of $2^{-100}$ or $2^{-1000}$ makes only trivial changes to our discussion below.